teacheredu-euniwell/oer-diversity-inclusion/README.md

 * The teacher is able to plan and adapt differentiated education, respecting the different needs of students.
 * The teacher promotes supportive education, aiming at fostering independent, self-confident, and critical learners.

-Examples of professional standards and related expected professional behaviours (inclusion)
+Examples of professional standards and related expected professional behaviours (inclusion)[^4]
 ---

 <!-- data-type="none" -->